 Who Uses It?

 Wireframes make for a great communication tool that helps bridge the many multi-disciplinary conversations PMs find themselves in.
-Everyone on a product team including product managers, designers, and developers can all use wireframes.
+Everyone on a product team including product managers, designers, and developers can all benefit from the wireframing process.

 Rather than focusing all communication in words that can be misunderstood, a wireframe provides a quick way to see the intent you are aiming for.
 Show people what you mean, rather than just trying to explain it in text.